Assign input values with scenarios

 In the right sidebar, click

-Scenarios > Create scenario.
-The scenario editor appears with editable fields for each input in the Start block. -
+Create scenario.
+The scenario editor appears with editable fields for each of the trigger block’s inputs.

 -